skulltech/sumit-ghosh.com/_posts/2020-05-01-list-external-functions-used-exported-executables-shared-libraries.md

 ---
-date: "Fri May 01 2020 16:00:00 GMT+0530 (India Standard Time)"
-title: "Listing External Functions Used// Exported by Executables and Shared Libraries"
+title: Listing External Functions Used// Exported by Executables and Shared Libraries
-showcase: true
-tags:
-  - linux
-redirect_from: /articles/external-functions-used-exported-elf/
+date: May 01 2020
 ---

 ## ltrace and its incompetence